camm2210/camm2210/README.md

  <h2> About me </h2>

-<p> I'm passionate about coding and web design.
-I recently completed a full stack developer bootcamp and I´m looking for new projects and experiences to grow up.
-I enjoy tackling challenges and learning from my experiences.
-In my free time, I relish reading, exploring, sports, and music.
-Whether it's coding, discovering new authors, new singers or hiking in the great outdoors, I'm always eager to explore and learn new things and I love working in teams to achieve goals.
+<p> I'm passionate about coding and web design and recently completed a full stack developer bootcamp.
+Now, I'm eager to take on new projects and gain more experience.
+I thrive on challenges and value learning from my experiences.
+When I'm not coding, I enjoy reading, exploring, sports, and music.
+Whether it's discovering new authors, singers, or hiking in the great outdoors, I'm always eager to learn and explore.
+I'm also a team player who loves collaborating to achieve goals.
  </p>

 </br>